Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 ## Hash Trie

-- Inserting arbitrary (or worse, user-determined) keys into the Patricia tree can lead to highly unbalanced branches, enlarging proof-sizes and lookup times.<!-- .element: class="fragment" data-fragment-index="1" -->
+- Inserting arbitrary (or worse, user-determined) keys into the Radix/Patricia tree can lead to highly unbalanced branches, enlarging proof-sizes and lookup times.<!-- .element: class="fragment" data-fragment-index="1" -->
 - Solution: pre-hash the data before inserting it to make keys random.<!-- .element: class="fragment" data-fragment-index="2" -->
 - Resistance against partial collision is important.<!-- .element: class="fragment" data-fragment-index="3" -->
 - Could be a Merkle trie or regular.<!-- .element: class="fragment" data-fragment-index="4" -->